• Skip to primary navigation

 But I admit, sometimes they are boring.
 Using a flavorful marinade is a great way to add so much flavor to the ordinary vegetable.
 It is the best way to vary the flavors and want to eat more veggies.
 I will also make them into a main dish by adding some grilled chicken, pork or beef.

 I've shared a few recipes that highlight marinated vegetables.
-Try my marinated asparagus, mushrooms and mushroom salad, asparagus and carrots and grilled beets.
+Try my marinated asparagus, eggplant, mushrooms and mushroom salad, asparagus and carrots and grilled beets.
 They are all delicious and I'm sure you will love them!

 Why this recipe is just so good....